A couple of months ago, few investors would have predicted that distressed debt would have raised billions in a few short weeks.

-The actual mechanics of how investors will structure their investment will be similar than it was in 2007 and 2008.
+The actual mechanics of how investors will structure their investment will likely be similar to what it was in 2007 and 2008.

 And perhaps more importantly, there are more funds raising money this time around.
 Large asset managers in particular have raised billions, including PIMCO and Oaktree Capital Management.

-Many are raising sidecar vehicles to add capital too, said Thomas, whose firm oversees $2.7 billion in hedge fund capital.
+Many are raising sidecar vehicles to add capital too, said 50 South’s Thomas.
 Sidecar vehicles are typically less liquid and come with better fees, but for the investor it allows for more concentrated exposure to distressed opportunities.

-For the manager it helps too in that it offers a better way for them to raise assets and then wind down in a timely manner.
+For managers it helps too in that it offers a better way for them to raise assets and then wind down in a timely manner.